KaTom #: 021-388000000

 These dispensers come in a sleek, black finish with stainless steel touches and vibrant graphic displays.
 These, too, require professional installation.
 They have simple controls for self-service applications and are easy to clean.
 They'll have one or two dispensing heads and are capable of producing two types of coffee, as well as hot water.

-LED lights indicate when the unit requires more concentrate and when it should be cleaned.
+LED lights indicate when a coffee concentrate machine the unit requires a new supply of mix and when it should be cleaned.
 They can produce 120-125 five-ounce cups of coffee per hour.
 FlavorGard technology monitors the extract-to-water ratio to ensure the flavor is consistent, cup after cup.
 Controls allow for manual fill or portion controls.
 The units are available with Scholle 1910LX, Scholle QC, or LiquiBox OC/D II connectors.